On the Most Informative Boolean Functions of the Very Noisy Channel: Introduction

 This paper is organized as follows.
 Sec. \ref{sec:reformulation and main results} introduces the reformulation of Conjecture \ref{conjecture: mutual info} and gives our main results.
 Sec. \ref{sec: proof of lemma 1} and Sec. \ref{sec: proof of lemma 2} present the proofs of our main results.
-Sec. \ref{sec: discussion} discusses the limitations and open problems of this approach.
+Sec. \ref{sec: discussion} discusses the limitations and open problems of our calculus-based approach.